adrn/pyia/docs/index.rst

-.. _gaia:
+.. _pyia:

 ###################################################
-Gaia: a Python package for working with *Gaia* data
+pyia: a Python package for working with *Gaia* data
 ###################################################

 TODO: introduction